netdata/netdata/health/REFERENCE.md

     crit: $this > 80
 ```

-On a system with a 6-core, 12-thread Ryzen 5 1600 CPU, this one entity creates alarms on the following charts and
+On a system with a 6-core, 12-thread Ryzen 5 1600 CPU, this one entity creates alerts on the following charts and
 dimensions:

 - `cpu.cpu0`